United Kingdom Election Results: Contents

-The site contains information and resources related to UK elections, including election results, lists of candidates and maps of election districts.
-It also contains resources such as links to relevant websites covering politics and those of political parties.
-In an introduction to the website, Boothroyd writes: "Unlike some other political sites, this site doesn’t go in for minimising the information to 'major parties' only, using flashy graphics that distract from the content, compromising its impartiality by accepting sponsorship, or including irrelevant party propaganda.
+The site contained information and resources related to UK elections, including election results, lists of candidates and maps of election districts.
+It also contained resources such as links to relevant websites covering politics and those of political parties.
+In an introduction to the website, Boothroyd wrote: "Unlike some other political sites, this site doesn't go in for minimising the information to 'major parties' only, using flashy graphics that distract from the content, compromising its impartiality by accepting sponsorship, or including irrelevant party propaganda.
 On these pages you will find authoritative unbiased information and nothing else."

-Data on parliamentary elections in the UK since 1983 are on the website.
-It also includes results of the Labour Party National Executive Committee elections, European Parliamentary elections from 1994 onwards, a list of members expelled since the 1660 Restoration, and recent regional elections for the National Assembly for Wales, the Northern Ireland Assembly, and the Greater London Authority.
+Data on parliamentary elections in the UK since 1983 were on the website.
+It also included results of the Labour Party National Executive Committee elections, European Parliamentary elections from 1994 onwards, a list of members expelled since the 1660 Restoration, and recent regional elections for the National Assembly for Wales, the Northern Ireland Assembly, and the Greater London Authority.
 The earliest snapshot of the website in the archival database Internet Archive is from 1996.
 The website was located at www.election.demon.co.uk.
 As of 2025, it is offline.